nextflow-io/training/docs/nf_template/4_pipeline.md

 ### Push your changes to GitHub

 When you are satisfied with your improvements you can `add`, `commit`, and `push` your changes to GitHub.

+You can check which branch you are on using the `git branch` command.

 As your current branch `myFeature` has no upstream branch you will need to set the remote as upstream the first time you push your changes.